-Soon after a new teacher is appointed a Human Resource Department personnel will contact him or her for all the details required to process their Employment Pass.
-It is crucial that you provide all required documents in a timely manner to ensure employment pass is approved before you enter Malaysia.
 Various members of the academic staff will make contact, giving their e-mail addresses and will be able to answer any specific questions.
 We recommend that during the period before a new teacher leaves for Kuala Lumpur they read our regular weekly newsletter on the website.
 You can also follow us on #GISLearning.

 A flight will be booked from the nearest home airport to Kuala Lumpur.
 The departure dates will be given as soon as possible (teachers are given options of dates for arrival).
-Teachers' contracts commence in early-mid August (exact date to be advised) and new staff will be required to travel to Malaysia in early August for Induction and to allow enough time for the processing of Employment Passes.
+Teachers' contracts commence in early-mid August (exact date to be advised) and new staff will be required to travel to Malaysia in early August for our Professional Induction Programme and to allow enough time for the processing of Employment Passes.
 Air tickets will be sent via e-mail approximately two or three weeks before departure.
 There will probably be several teachers on the same flight and this provides an opportunity to get to know others before arrival in KL.